mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 # Learnit Project Knowledge - Release 1

-Last Updated: Oct 27, 2024 at 12:57:33 PM
+Last Updated: Oct 27, 2024 at 9:07:17 PM

 ## Notes to the AI

 ### What you need to know

-> Last updated Oct 27, 2024 at 12:57:28 PM
+> Last updated Oct 27, 2024 at 9:07:12 PM

 1. We are doing the following, currently:
-    1. Moving to implement Effect's Console logging system
+    1. ~~Moving to implement Effect's Console logging system~~
+    2. ~~Logger testing page created at /logTesting~~
+    3. ~~Need to fix typescript errors in runLog function params~~
+    4. Sentry integration not working--logs not appearing in dashboard
+    5. Need to verify logging levels are working as expected
+    6. Need to implement better structured logging and add context
-    2. In the process of creating the separate seeder files for the remaining tables (we've done courses; need to do the rest)
+    7. In the process of creating the separate seeder files for the remaining tables (we've done courses; need to do the rest)
+        1. [x] Courses
+        2. [] Chapters
+        3. [] Sections
+        4. [] Exercises
+        5. [] Users
+        6. [] Feedback
+        7. [] Notes
+        8. [] Student Exercise Progress
+        9. [] Student Progress
-    3. We need to identify any remaining database integration tasks (schema validation, error handling, etc)
+    8. We need to identify any remaining database integration tasks (schema validation, error handling, etc)
+        1. [x] Initial AstroDB configuration
+        2. [x] Schema definitions
+        3. [] Schema validation using effect/Schema
+        4. [] error handling improvements
+        5. [] database reset mechanism
+        6. [] incremental seeding capability
+2. Immediate next steps:
+    1. Fix typescript errors in logTesting.astro
+        ```typescript
+        const runLog = (level: keyof typeof LogLevel, message: string, context = {}) => {
+          // ... rest of function
+        }
+        ```
+    2. debug sentry integration - verify dsn and config
+    3. complete the remaining seeder files following courses.ts pattern
+    4. implement effect/Schema for validation
+    5. I'd like to export the logs to a file in addition to exporting them to Sentry...
-2. Please note the following (also noted later in the document here)
+3. Please note the following (also noted later in the document here)
     1. We're using TypeScript 5.5+, meaning we no longer need the _ adapter to integrate Effect with generator functions
-3. I need to know what changes we need to make to our Database sections of this document based on the current state of the seed.ts file and config.ts file.
+4. I need to know what changes we need to make to our Database sections of this document based on the current state of the seed.ts file and config.ts file.
-4. Need to come back to the conversation of Error logging using the Effect/Console functionality; I need to understand it better--for example, where do the logs go?
-How do I see them?
-You mentioned better structured logging, adding log levels, add context to logs, configured to output to different destinations, filtered and formatted, and integrate with tracing?
-I need to know about all of that.
 5. We need to use the effect/Schema library to set up schema validation

 ### General Hygiene Notes